About accommodation

 Seibu Yanagisawa Station

-Square Higashifushimi (Boys)
+Square Higashifushimi (Male)

 Tokyo Metropolis Nishitokyo City Fuji Town